 What is refractive lens replacement?

-Recent advances in the safety and predictability of micro-incision cataract surgery mean that we are now able to offer this surgery to patients who have minimal or no cataract but are wanting to reduce their need for spectacles.
+Recent advances in the safety and predictability of micro-incision cataract surgery mean that we are now able to offer this surgery to patients who have minimal or no cataract symptoms but would like to reduce their need for spectacles.

-Surgery is particualrly effective in those over 50 years who already wear glasses/contact lenses, to correct distance vision, and now find themselves in need of reading glasses as well.
+Surgery is particularly effective in those over 50 years who already wear glasses/contact lenses, to correct distance vision, and now find they need to use reading glasses as well.
 Glasses and contact lens use can obviously be highly inconvenient and does not always have the effect of producing a clear image.
 Refractive lens exchange offers the option of improved visual quality without the need for glasses or contact lenses.

-Mr. Tanner has recently introduced new techniques allowing incision size to be decreased to less than 2mm.
+New techniques allow incision size to be decreased to less than 2mm.
 These small incisions seal themselves immediately after surgery, without stitches, and normal daily activities can be resumed soon after surgery.
 A further advantage of no-stitch incisions is that they do not cause a secondary focusing problem known as astigmatism.

 After the incision has been made a round opening is created in the lens capsule.
 A phacoemulsification probe is then inserted, breaking the lens into tiny pieces which are sucked out of the eye.
 Phacoemulsification uses high-speed ultrasound waves, vibrating 40,000 times per second.
 Ultrasound phacoemulsification is quicker and safer than laser to remove the natural lens.

-A lens implant is then placed in the lens capsule to replace the focus power of the natural lens.
+A lens implant is then placed in the lens capsule to replace the natural lens and return focusing function to the eye.
 The latest preoperative measuring and surgical techniques allow 90-95% of people to be independent of distance spectacles directly following refractive lens exchange.
 It is also possible to insert multifocal lenses helping to correct for the need for reading spectacles.

 Our consultant will be able to advise you on the latest developments in intraocular lens technology and which models are most appropriate, on an individual basis.